lachlandeer/terminal-foundations/slides/sections/acknowledgement.md

     * Julian Langer
     * Max Winkler

-at the Department of Economics, University of Zurich.
-These slides are from the 2017 edition.
+at the Department of Economics, University of Zurich in 2016.

+\vspace{0.5cm}

+These slides are from the 2019 Foundations edition, conducted by

+* Lachlan Deer
+* Julian Langer